AngCamp/CampbellMurphy2024/Data_Usage/DATA_DOCUMENTATION.md

 ### Gamma Overlap

-Gamma band was defined as 20-80 Hz, if power was above a z-scored threshold this was labled a gamma band event.
-See gamma artifacts events table description for more details.
+Gamma band was defined as 20-80 Hz.
+If power was above a z-scored threshold, this was labeled a gamma band event.
+See gamma artifact events table description for more details.

 | Column Name | Description | Units | Data Type | Notes |
 |-------------|-------------|-------|-----------|-------|